quaternionmedia/obsidian-templates/README.md

 - A notes section
 - Notes created today (Requres the `Dataview` plugin)
 - Notes (last) touched today (Requres the `Dataview` plugin)

+### YouTube
+This is a template for YouTube videos.
+When created, this template uses the current clipboard contents to populate the video's metadata.
+It includes:
+- Video title becomes the note title
+- Note automatically moves to a `Media` folder
+- Metadata, including author and channel link
+- Tags for media and video
+- Watched date
+- Notes section
+- Video embed using `<iframe>`